build-on-aws/content/posts/building-agent-aws/index.md

 The Instructions segment begins with a task, which lays out what the agent intends to accomplish.
 This task effectively acts as a "wrapper" for the underlying functionality of the tools, providing a context-rich, user-friendly interface for the more complex operations happening beneath the surface.

 Following the task, the agent's response details how it will utilize the available tools to address the customer's request.
-The response encapsulates the function call to the appropriate tool, in this case, the AWS Well-Architected Framework Query Tool.
+The response encapsulates the function call to the appropriate tool - in this case, the AWS Well-Architected Framework Query Tool.
 This tool is selected because it provides direct access to the AWS Well-Architected Framework, enabling the extraction of valuable information relevant to the task at hand.

 Finally, we demonstrate the Python code that the agent will execute to fulfill the user's query.
 This code makes use of Python's f-string formatting, a feature that allows for embedding expressions inside string literals, using curly braces {}.
 The variable 'response' is placed within these braces, meaning its value will be inserted into the string when it's printed.